lindsaypj/Sudoku-in-the-Clouds/README.md

 and cloud deployment.
 The API is built on the Spring framework using Spring Boot and Java.
 The front-end application is build using React.js.

-Note: This repo is the front-end application that implements the API.
+NOTE: This repo is a front-end application that implements the <a href="https://github.com/lindsaypj/Sudoku-API" target="_blank" rel="noopener">Sudoku API</a>.
-You can view the Sudoku API at https://github.com/lindsaypj/Sudoku-API

 ## API Documentation
 <a href="https://documenter.getpostman.com/view/25408576/2s935kP5eZ" target="_blank" rel="noopener">https://documenter.getpostman.com/view/25408576/2s935kP5eZ</a>